Skip to main content

 • ⚠Significant learning curve for users migrating from Universal Analytics due to completely different data model and UI

-• ⚠Data sampling applies to explorations on the free tier when datasets are large, which can skew results for high-traffic sites
+• ⚠Data sampling applies to explorations on the free tier when datasets exceed 10 million events, which can skew results for high-traffic sites

 • ⚠Data retention is limited to a maximum of 14 months for user-level data, requiring BigQuery export for longer historical analysis

-• ⚠Privacy concerns exist as data is processed on Google's servers, which may conflict with strict data sovereignty requirements
+• ⚠Privacy concerns exist as data is processed on Google's servers, which may conflict with strict GDPR or data sovereignty requirements

 • ⚠Consent mode and cookie restrictions can result in modeled data rather than observed data, reducing precision in privacy-regulated regions